mjktfw/kayman/README.md

 ### Key operations

 - `kmn keygen`: generate a new key for the device
-- `kmn add`: add the key to the pubkey repo and push
+- `kmn key add`: add the key to the pubkey repo and push

 ### Other